 - Inspect and Clean Spark Arrestor and Muffler: Every 75 hours (or once a year) you should do an inspection of the spark arrestors and muffler.
 Look for cracks, residue, and other signs of damage.
 Similarly, you’ll want to check, clean, adjust, and replace spark plugs every 100 hours of use or once a year.

 - Replace Air Filter Fuel Filter: Even if you do a great job cleaning your air filter, you should change it altogether every 200 hours or every 2 years.
 The same goes for your fuel filter.
 This is also a good time to check your fuel lines and ensure they’re clog-free and undamaged.

 To Be Safe, Get Your Pressure Washer Serviced At Hotsy

 Well, there you have it – all you need to know about pressure washer maintenance.
 One final piece of advice we want to leave you with is that if you’re putting your unit away for an extended period, you need to learn how to winterize a pressure washer.
 We wrote a complete guide to help you prepare for prolonged storage and keep your unit in tip-top shape for when it comes out of hibernation.

-This has been just a short introduction to how to service a pressure washer.
+This has been just a short introduction to how to service a pressure washer in San Antonio.
 Because remember – our best advice is to only perform routine maintenance yourself.
 For more serious servicing and repairs, allow a professional like Hotsy to handle everything for you.
 The last thing you want is to do more harm than good – contributing to more expensive repairs down the line.

 Spend your time on more important work while the fine folks at Hotsy get your gas pressure washer or electric pressure washer serviced fast and back up and running.
 We’ll have your unit cleaning as good as it did when you first got it!